sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 Then run the bash script.
 It will push your new release to npm and the Docker hub.
 Remember to let your latest code change run a couple of hours on our test server before you push the release (the latest code is automatically deployed on the test server).

-To be able to deploy a new version you new to have access to our Docker account, npm, our Github repos and use 2FA.
+To be able to deploy a new version you new to have access to our Docker account, npm, our GitHub repos and use 2FA.

 ### Use sitespeed.io from NodeJS
 If you want to integrate sitespeed.io into your NodeJS application you can checkout how we do that in [our Grunt plugin](https://github.com/sitespeedio/grunt-sitespeedio/blob/master/tasks/sitespeedio.js).
 It's a great working example. :)